-All students should plan to arrive on Sunday, August 25th, 2013.
-This means departing the North America on Saturday, August 24th.
+For Fall 2017, all students should plan to arrive on Sunday, August 20th, 2017 .
+This means departing the North America on Saturday, August 19th, 2017.
 If you have reserved temporary housing with us, then you may go directly to your reserved lodging.

-Paris taxis charge around 60 Euros ($75) from the airport to central Paris.
+Paris taxis charge around 55 Euros ($58) from the airport Charles de Gaulles to central Paris.
 From Orly Airport, depending where in Paris, it will between 30 to 35 euros

 Roissy Bus service departs from all three terminals every 15 to 20 minutes to Place de l’Opéra in Paris.
 The trip takes about 45-60 minutes.
 Air France Coach Line 2 provides transport to Porte Maillot and Etoile every 15 minutes.
 Line 4 travels to Gare de Lyon and Montparnasse every 30 minutes.
 Air France Coach also provides a link to Orly Paris Airport.
 There is also the Orlybus that goes directly to Denfert Rochereau.
 RATP buses also run to Gare du Nord and Gare de l’Est and to Porte de Bagnolet.
 The fare is between 10-15 euros (depending on the destination).

 We have reserved the following accommodations for temporary housing:

 If you would like to discover Paris, and visit your future campus, choose the location adapted to you, you can also choose to look for your housing with our housing coordinator onsite and use the listing.
 The housing search should not be seen as an ordeal, but rather as part of the process of exploring and getting to know Paris and its excellent transportation system.
-If you come determined to live in the Latin Quarter, you should expect to spend more money.
-Although if you are flexible, you can find housing in many parts of Paris which are safe and attractive.
-Given the excellent transportation system, it doesn’t take more than a half an hour to get to most places in Paris.
-Please keep in mind that contracts, oral or written, must be respected.
-Also one month’s notice is usually required by French landlords.
+The city has many different neighborhoods, options and prices.
+Given the excellent transportation system, it doesn’t take more than half an hour to get to most places in Paris.

 MANDATORY INTENSIVE FRENCH LANGUAGE PROGRAM:

-The Intensive French Course will meet each day (Monday-Friday) for three and a half hours through Monday, September 2nd through Friday, September 13th, 2013.
+The Intensive French Course will meet each day (Monday-Friday) for three and a half hours in the mornings from Monday, August 28th, 2017 through Friday, September 8th, 2017.

 26 rue du Faubourg St. Jacques